Rothbury: Rothbury Hills

 Rothbury has a tune about it called "Rothbury Hills," written by Jack Armstrong in 1944.
 It has been performed by Kathryn Tickell on her 2009 album "Northumberland Collection", and Alexander Armstrong wrote and sang some lyrics to it on his 2015 album "A Year of Songs".

 Rothbury Highland Pipe Band

 Rothbury has its own pipe band, called the Rothbury Highland Pipe Band.
 The band was established on 1 June 1920, then being named the Rothbury Kilted Pipe Band.
 The tartan chosen for their kilts was taken from the army regiment the Seaforth Highlanders, as during World War One some of their soldiers were stationed in Coquetdale and developed friendships with the local people.
-They reformed in the 1950s, being renamed the Rothbury Highland Pipe Band.
+They reformed in the 1950s and renamed the Rothbury Highland Pipe Band.
 The band has appeared on the TV show The White Heather Club.

 Football

 Rothbury has its own football club: Rothbury FC; the club is in Division One of the Northern Football Alliance, which is on level 11 of the National League System.